leonardodeglinnocenti/makeYourChoice/README.md

 - [x] After a survey has reached its deadline, it only remains accessible to the user that created it through the page "Manage my surveys".
 - [x] When a survey is about to expire and a user still hasn't taken it, a message appears informing the user about the imminent deadline.
 - [x] When a user deletes its account all its data is safely removed and statistics are updated.
-- [x] **If a user opens a link to take a survey without being logged in, he/she is redirected to the login page.
+- [x] **If a user opens a shared link to take a survey without being logged in, he/she is redirected to the login page.
 After logging in, the user is redirected to the survey page.**
-- [x] **If a user opens a link to take a survey without being registered, he/she is redirected to the login page.
+- [x] **If a user opens a shared link to take a survey without being registered, he/she is redirected to the login page.
 If the user clicks on the register button, he/she is redirected to the registration page and after the registration is completed, the user is redirected to the survey page.**
+- [x] The website is optimized to be used from mobile devices (a simple JS implementation improves the experience when using the menu)

 ## Security measures
 1. You cannot force an action by trying to access a page that you are not allowed to access.
 For example, if you are not logged in and/or you aren't the owner of a survey, you cannot delete it by accessing the "Delete Survey" page and passing the survey id as a parameter in the browser url bar.